remenyigergo/iRacingDash/iRacingDash/readme.txt

 	ShiftLightRedPercent - same as before

 2.1.4) Log
-	Logging values to folders if any error or miscalculation were made.
+	First, put the externalConfig files next to the .exe files.
+(WECOverlay and iRacingDash) Logging values to folders if any error or miscalculation were made.

 	Path - path to any folder.
 Default for me is C:\User\<user>\Documents\iRacingDash\logs